tmpvar/weld/README.md

 ## Debugging
 Debugging recursive data can be a real pain.
+With the debug option, you can see everything that happens as the data is recursed, such as elements that do or dont match, their parents, the keys and values, etc.

 ![Alt text](https://github.com/hij1nx/weld/raw/master/documentation-assets/debug.jpg)<br/>